-Our host here is Shaykh Jawwad who is a native Bosnian who studied in Damascus.
+Our first stop in Bosnia is the town of Mostar.
+Our host here is Shaykh Jawwad, a native Bosnian who studied in Damascus.
 He is a learned scholar with many books at his residence.
 He welcomes and embraces us in his home and shares with us the history of Mostar and how it was once upon a time the centre of Islamic knowledge.

 Scholars from this city authored many books in Arabic on a range of topics including Usul al-Fiqh.
 The Shaykh shows Mufti Muhammad Taqi Usmani many manuscripts and suggests that unfortunately the descendants of many of their authors are no longer Muslim.
-A notable manuscript in Usul al-Fiqh is the commentary of al-Muntakhab by Shaykh Mustafa Ayyubizadah known as Shaykh Yuyu who was from Mostar.
+A notable manuscript in Usul al-Fiqh is the commentary of al-Muntakhab (commonly known as Husami) by Shaykh Mustafa Ayyubizadah known as Shaykh Yuyu who was from Mostar.

 Bosnia was once home to Islamic scholarship and has many manuscripts.
 The Shaykh shows us the eighteen volume fehris (catalogue) listing the Arabic, Turkish and Persian manuscripts in the Gazi-Husrev-beg Library in Sarajevo which has many rare books.
 Insha Allah, we plan to visit this library.
 The Shaykh also informs us that the Shiites are proactively operating in Bosnia trying to increase their influence.

-In terms of the demographics of the city, 50% of the town is Muslim and 50% Serb.
+In relation to the demographics of the city, 50% of the town is Muslim and 50% Serb.
 There are fifteen mosques.
-The city was also not spared from the war.
+The city was not spared during the war.
 Many Muslims were killed and imprisoned.
 Shaykh’s father was imprisoned and his cousin brother was killed.